nion-software/nionswift/design/data_model.md

 A **coordinate system graph** is the set of coordinate system definitions and the current coordinate system transforms.
 The coordinate system graph is maintained outside annotated arrays, at the instrument level.

 A **calibration** is a structure containing `scale`, `offset`, and `units` used to map index values to calibrated values using the formula `x' = x * scale + offset`.
 A calibration is a linear transform on a single axis.
-A calibration exists within a coordinate mapping, one per axis.
+A calibration exists within a coordinate calibration, one per axis.
 Calibrations support sampled (uniformly spaced) axes.

 A **coordinate array** is a structure containing arrays that map index values to coordinate values.
 Coordinate arrays support non-sampled (non-uniformly spaced) axes.

 An **index coordinate space** is the space of index values of an axis group.

-A **coordinate mapping** is a mapping from the index coordinate space of an axis group into calibrated coordinates, consisting of one calibration or coordinate array per axis.
-An axis group may have zero or more coordinate mappings; coordinate mappings are coherent across all axes of the group.
+A **coordinate calibration** is a mapping from the index coordinate space of an axis group into calibrated coordinates, consisting of one calibration or coordinate array per axis.
+An axis group may have zero or more coordinate calibrations; coordinate calibrations are coherent across all axes of the group.

-A **primary coordinate mapping** is the coordinate mapping of an axis group used by default for display and by consumers unaware of multiple coordinate mappings.
+A **primary coordinate calibration** is the coordinate calibration of an axis group used by default for display and by consumers unaware of multiple coordinate calibrations.

 A **coordinate system transform** is an invertible affine transform from one coordinate system to another.
-Coordinate system transforms are relationships in the coordinate system graph and typically compose only with isotropic coordinate mappings.
+Coordinate system transforms are relationships in the coordinate system graph and typically compose only with isotropic coordinate calibrations.

-An **isotropic coordinate mapping** is a coordinate mapping in which every axis has the same units and the same scale.
+An **isotropic coordinate calibration** is a coordinate calibration in which every axis has the same units and the same scale.
 Offsets may differ between axes; the classification considers units and scale only.
 Example: a camera image with square pixels calibrated in nm, with the origin at the image center.

-An **anisotropic coordinate mapping** is a coordinate mapping in which every axis has the same units but the scales differ between axes.
+An **anisotropic coordinate calibration** is a coordinate calibration in which every axis has the same units but the scales differ between axes.
 Example: a camera image with rectangular pixels calibrated in nm.

-A **mixed coordinate mapping** is a coordinate mapping in which the axes have different units.
-Example: a coordinate mapping with one axis calibrated in eV (energy) and another in nm (position).
+A **mixed coordinate calibration** is a coordinate calibration in which the axes have different units.
+Example: a coordinate calibration with one axis calibrated in eV (energy) and another in nm (position).

 ### Array Metadata